 As in all job sectors across the country, the impacts from the recession are evident within the legal profession.
-The number of entry-level positions in large firms has decreased.
-But Oregon Law students have traditionally pursued careers in public interest-public service organizations, and they continue to find meaningful employment in both traditional practice and in professional opportunities beyond traditional lawyering.
+But Oregon Law students continue to find meaningful employment law in traditional practice — with both public and private organizations — and in professional opportunities beyond traditional lawyering.
 Oregon Law graduates can be found in nonprofit organizations, courts, government agencies, and nongovernmental organizations; in small, mid-sized, and large law firms; and in the business sector.
 In all of these settings, our alumni serve in positions where their legal education is a significant asset to their success and that of their employer.

 |Numbers||Full Time||Part Time|